-From the outset of his time at the Ohio State University, Rogers was exceptionally active and innovative, for he lectured frequently, published numerous articles within his first year, served on numerous committees and established a practicum in counselling and psychotherapy which meant that supervised therapy was carried out on a university campus for the first time.
+From the outset of his time at the Ohio State University, Rogers was exceptionally active and innovative, for he lectured frequently, published numerous articles within his first year, served on numerous committees and established a practicum in counseling and psychotherapy which meant that supervised therapy was carried out on a university campus for the first time.
 On 11 December 1940, he delivered a lecture entitled “Newer concepts in psychotherapy” before an invited audience at the University of Minnesota.
 Years later, he came to consider this event as the birthday of Client-Centred Therapy.
-Additionally, in December 1940, through the presentation of a critique-ridden paper on the traditional approaches to therapy and the practice of advice-giving, Rogers shook the foundations of the well-known counselling programme for student personnel workers at Minnesota which had been developed under the leadership of Dean E.G. Williamson, who promulgated a distinctively directive approach which included the use of psychological tests and focused advice-giving.
+Additionally, in December 1940, through the presentation of a critique-ridden paper on the traditional approaches to therapy and the practice of advice-giving, Rogers shook the foundations of the well-known counseling programme for student personnel workers at Minnesota which had been developed under the leadership of Dean E.G. Williamson, who promulgated a distinctively directive approach which included the use of psychological tests and focused advice-giving.
 Within the same paper, Rogers stressed that the new approach did not aim at solving problems but rather in helping individuals to grow and develop so that they could have a more integrated response to life in general.
 Other issues that the paper examined were the importance of feelings and emotions rather than cognitive aspects of a situation, the focus on the present rather than the past and the crucial experience of the therapeutic relationship itself as a major element in the growth of the client (Thorne, 1991, pp. 12-13; Schultz & Schultz, 2001, p.
 325).

 During his four-year stay at Ohio State, Rogers’ reputation was immensely enhanced because he became known as a person of boundless energy and a great love for students whom he not only respected, but constantly encouraged (Thorne, 1991, pp. 13).